Send samples and necessary documents to Miami

-It’s either Beta Analytic or Iowa State University that needs to do the sub-sampling.
 The client should ensure that the products to be sent can be safely disposed of in the state of Florida.
 For example, bleach is okay, but certain solvents are not okay.
 If there is a doubt, please consult the laboratory before submitting the sample.
 If you would like to sub-sample a retail product before submitting it to the laboratory, please consult the USDA.

 After you have reached the stage of signing a contract with ASTM (the Participant Agreement), ASTM will instruct you to contact Beta to discuss the details of the analysis (including appropriate quantity to send and where to send it).